nunit/docs/docs/articles/book/Index.md

 We'll try to split up the articles so that you can dive in and focus on the parts that you care about.
 And we'll try to use real-world examples along the way.

-We'll also try to make it as succinct as possible, because we're not getting paid by the word -- or indeed, at all :) -- for this.
+We'll also try to make it as succinct as possible, because we're not getting paid by the word -- or indeed, at all :smile: -- for this.

 ### Strong Opinions, Loosely Held